HelixLauncher/.github/profile/README.md

 </div>
 </h1>

 Welcome to the HelixLauncher organization!
-We maintain the Helix Launcher project, a Minecraft launcher built on Rust.
+We maintain Helix Launcher, a Minecraft launcher built on Rust.

 ## Our Repositories